abboudl/Chik-p/0-Initial-Setup-Stage/readme.md

 ### How do I generate SSH keys for these accounts?
 We will show you!
 SSH keys for the Gcloud Service Account, the CTF Github Account, the `ansible` user, and the `ctf` user will be generated in the **Initial Setup Stage** (as in very soon).

+### Are there any other accounts?
+Oh yes!
+Plenty!
+There are accounts associated with every service (CTFd, ELK, etc.).
+We leave a discussion of each of these account to each service's dedicated readme.

 ## **Objective #1: Create a LastPass Account for the CTF**

 LastPass will store CTF credentials.
 These credentials will be pulled dynamically by Ansible during the infrastructure build process (using the `lpass` commandline utility).
 And in doing so, we mitigate the risk of accidentally committing passwords to Github repositories or hardcoding them in our code.